On This Page:

 A good examination and history: It always starts here.
-Our exam includes looking closely at the rest of the body, especially for skin lesions, signs of flea sensitivity, and signs of atopy (inhalant allergies) such as paw licking, lymph nodes etc.
+Our exam includes looking closely at the rest of the body, especially for skin lesions, signs of fleas, and signs of atopy (inhalant allergies) such as paw licking.

 Also, of course, we will inspect the ear canal closely under magnification, looking for foreign objects (like cotton balls or ticks), growths and dermoids (cysts with ingrown hair), and for pus, inflammation, and canal wall changes.
 We will try to evaluate the ear drum.

 Microscopic smear of the ear wax: With this simple smear we can see ear mites, demodex, and pus.

 Ear Wax/Discharge Cytology: If we go to the trouble of fixing and staining the sample we can identify yeast and tell if the ear infection is a typical staph infection or an infection with other types of bacteria in the sample.
 This will determine which antibiotic is most likely to be successful.
 This is an especially important step if your pet has had a history of hard to treat ear infections.

 Bacterial Culture & Sensitivity: Recommended for those ears that are infected but haven't responded well to antibiotics previously...that implies a resistant organism like pseudomonas etc.

 Food Trial: About 20% of dogs with frequent ear inflammation and infections have underlying food allergies.
 Your vet may recommend a therapeutic test diet to find out if your pet is allergic to certain foods.
 It's important to do these food trials correctly ... not just switch brands.
 Click here to go to our page about food allergy trials.

 1. Treating Ear mites.
 If we find ear mites under the microscope when we examine the ear discharge, we rejoice because this problem is easy to treat than other ear problems.